chris-short/chrisshort.net/content/post/install-virtualbox-guest-additions-via-command-line.md

    (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

 I understand that installing the VirtualBox guest additions is a nicety for some so you probably rarely do it.
-But, when I do need to install them, I always seem to forget everything that is needed by the VirtualBox guest additions; I am documenting them here for everyone’s benefit.
+But, when I do need to install them, I always seem to forget everything that is needed by the VirtualBox guest additions; I am documenting them here for everyone's benefit.

 Install VirtualBox Guest Additions via Command Line (CentOS 6.4):

 * `yum update`
 * `yum install gcc make kernel-devel`
 * Reboot
-* Go to “Devices” menu and select “Install Guest Additions”
+* Go to "Devices" menu and select "Install Guest Additions"
 * `mount /dev/scd0 /media/`
 * `sh /media/VBoxLinuxAdditions.run`

 Complete!
 Guest Additions should be installed.
-It’s up to you whether or not you want to remove gcc and make after the Guest Additions are installed.
-Keep in mind, that when you upgrade VirtualBox you’ll need to upgrade the Guest Additions too which means you’ll need gcc and make again.
+It's up to you whether or not you want to remove gcc and make after the Guest Additions are installed.
+Keep in mind, that when you upgrade VirtualBox you'll need to upgrade the Guest Additions too which means you'll need gcc and make again.

 NOTE: The error log is `/var/log/vboxadd-install.log`